vipul-8840/Striver_SDE_Sheet/README.md

 - `RotateLL.cpp`: Contains the implementation of the `rotateRight` function which rotates a linked list to the right by k places.
 - `TrappingRainWater.cpp`: Contains the implementation of the `trap` function which calculates the amount of trapped rainwater given an elevation map.
 - `FlattenLL.cpp`: Contains the implementation of the `flatten` function which flattens a linked list where each node may have a next and bottom pointer.
+- `CloneLL.cpp`: Contains the implementation of the `copyRandomList` function which creates a deep copy of a linked list with random pointers.

 ## Function Descriptions